 This group represents the majority of people with CUP.
 Usually the cancer is in the bones, lung, or liver.
 Once lab testing of the biopsy specimen has excluded cancers of the breast, prostate, thyroid, and lymphoma (all of which often respond well to specific treatments), many of the remaining patients are treated with chemo to try to shrink the tumor and reduce symptoms.

 Most doctors use a standard chemotherapy regimen.
-It consists of either cisplatin or carboplatin, combined with a taxane drug such as paclitaxel or docetaxel.
-Other drugs like gemcitabine may be used as well.
 It’s important to stop chemo if it’s not working to relieve symptoms or shrink the cancer, as the side effects of these drugs can be severe and impair quality of life.

 Sometimes chemo can be quite helpful.
 About 15% of patients treated with aggressive chemo will have a complete response (with no visible cancer left after treatment), and in some of these the cancer stays away for years.

 Patients in poor health who would not be able to tolerate the side effects of aggressive chemo are sometimes treated with lower doses or with drugs that cause fewer side effects.
 But the benefit of this approach is not clearly proven.
 Another option is to focus on relieving symptoms as they occur.
-Many patients with cancer spread to bones benefit from treatment with bisphosphonates (discussed in the section “ Other drugs for cancer of unknown primary”).
+Many patients with cancer spread to bones benefit from treatment with bisphosphonates (discussed in Other Drugs for a Cancer of Unknown Primary).
 These drugs can help strengthen bones weakened by cancer, preventing fractures (breaks), and reducing pain.

-Some poorly differentiated small cell cancers of unknown origin can shrink dramatically using chemo combinations originally developed to treat small cell lung cancer.
+Some poorly differentiated small cell cancers of unknown origin can shrink dramatically when chemo combinations originally developed to treat small cell lung cancer are used.
 The benefit usually lasts for several months, but these cancers almost always return.

-More information about treatments for cancers that have spread can be found in our document Advanced Cancer.
+More information about treatments for cancers that have spread can be found in Advanced Cancer.